4ms/metamodule/Setup.md

 C:/msys64/mingw64.ico
 ```

-Many elements of the MetaModule code require C++ 20, so if you previously setup
+Many elements of the MetaModule code require C++20, so if you previously setup
 a VCV environment (or an MSYS2 environment), you might need to update `gcc` to
 `gcc-12` or higher.
 To find out which version you are using, you need to open
 up a MinGW 64-Bit shell.
 Type the following command: